ibm-cloud-docs/containers/cs_firewall.md

     - Allow outbound TCP and UDP to port 2049 to allow mounting file storage as volumes.
     - Allow inbound TCP and UDP connections to port 10250 for the Kubernetes dashboard and commands such as `kubectl logs` and `kubectl exec`.
     - Allow inbound and outbound connections to TCP and UDP port 53 for DNS access.
 3. If you use Calico policies, or if you have firewalls in each zone of a multizone cluster, a firewall might block communication between worker nodes.
-You must open all worker nodes in the cluster to each other by using all ports, all private IP addresses, or the Calico worker node label.
+You must open all worker nodes in the cluster to each other by using the workers' ports, workers' private IP addresses, or the Calico worker node label.

 ## Accessing NodePort, load balancer, and Ingress services from outside the cluster
 {: #firewall_inbound}